This page provides guidance for configuring Google Cloud firewall rules and your peer network firewall rules.

 Google Cloud firewall rules apply to packets sent to and from virtual machine (VM) instances within your VPC network and through Cloud VPN tunnels.

-The implied allow egress rule allows VM instances and other resources in your Google Cloud network to make outgoing requests and receive established responses, but the implied deny ingress rule blocks all incoming traffic to your Google Cloud resources.
+The implied allow egress rule allows VM instances and other resources in your Google Cloud network to make outgoing requests and receive established responses.
+However, the implied deny ingress rule blocks all incoming traffic to your Google Cloud resources.

-At minimum, you need to create firewall rules to allow ingress traffic from your peer network to Google Cloud.
+At a minimum, create firewall rules to allow ingress traffic from your peer network to Google Cloud.
 If you created egress rules to deny certain types of traffic, you might also need to create other egress rules.

-For more information about Google Cloud firewall rules, see the Firewalls Rules Overview.
+For more information about Google Cloud firewall rules, see the VPC firewall rules overview.

 Permissions required for this task

-- In the VPN gateway section, click the name of VPC network.
-This directs you to the VPC network details page that contains the tunnel.
+In the VPN gateway section, click the name of the VPC network.
+This action directs you to the VPC network details page that contains the tunnel.

-- Source IP ranges: Remote Network IP Range value from when you created the tunnel.
+- Source IP ranges: Enter a Remote network IP range value from when you created the tunnel.
 If you have more than one peer network range, enter each one.
 Press the Tab key between entries.

-- Target tags: Any valid tag or tags.
+- Target tags: Add any valid tag or tags.

-Alternatively, you can create rules from the Firewall rules page in the Google Cloud console.
+Alternatively, you can create rules from the Cloud Console Firewall page.

 - VPC network: